-It then becomes essential to the ongoing life of the church, the ongoing joy of believers that we be able to deal with those offenses with an attitude of forgiveness...of forgiveness.
+It then becomes essential to the ongoing life of the church, the ongoing joy of believers, that we be able to deal with those offenses with an attitude of forgiveness – of forgiveness.
 In the end, what finally destroys every relationship is an inability to forgive.
-It isn’t the offense that destroys the relationship, it is the inability to forgive that destroys the relationship.
+It isn’t the offense that destroys the relationship; it is the inability to forgive that destroys the relationship.
 Offenses will come.
 Even our Lord said that.
-Offenses will come.
-That’s part of living life in a fallen world and dealing even in the church with the people who have not yet been perfected.
+Offenses will come; that’s part of living life in a fallen world and dealing even in the church with people who have not yet been perfected.

 We live in a society that has made a virtue or tried to make a virtue out of vindictiveness.
 Three out of every four attorneys on the planet live in America.
-They have to be here in order to take up all the litigation that comes from angry, bitter people wanting to get every piece of flesh they can get out of anybody who has stepped across the line, into the offense zone.
+They have to be here in order to take up all the litigation that comes from angry, bitter people wanting to get every piece of flesh they can get out of anybody who has stepped across the line into the offense zone.
 Even psychologists have said that forgiveness is not healthy.
-That’s right.
-Forgiveness is not healthy.
-You don’t need to carry around that offense.
-You need to get resolution and the best way to get resolution is to be vindictive.
+That’s right, forgiveness is not healthy.
+You don’t need to carry around that offense; you need to get resolution.
+And the best way to get resolution is to be vindictive.

-Years ago I read a popular book called Toxic Parents and in this book Toxic Parents the author has a chapter entitled, “You don’t have to forgive.”
-She says that children who have been offended by the behavior of their parents must not forgive their parents, they must heap on their parents full blame for their present problems because their parents poisoned them by their toxicity.
-And so she suggests that the new cry should be, “I am the victim, it’s not my fault, I’m not responsible, my parents did it to me.”
+Years ago I read a popular book called Toxic Parents.
+And in this book Toxic Parents, the author has a chapter entitled “You Don’t Have to Forgive.”
+She says that children who have been offended by the behavior of their parents must not forgive their parents; they must heap on their parents full blame for their present problems because their parents poisoned them by their toxicity.
+And so, she suggests that the new cry should be, “I am a victim; it’s not my fault.
+I’m not responsible; my parents did it to me.”
 Guilt for everything is pushed off on someone else and vengeance needs to be not only exalted but exhausted.

-However, the price of vengeance is extremely high..extremely high.
-An unforgiving attitude, a bitterness that runs deep, a desire for vengeance that comes out of vindictiveness or hate, or anger, will do several things.
+However, the price of vengeance is extremely high – extremely high.
+An unforgiving attitude, a bitterness that runs deep, a desire for vengeance that comes out of vindictiveness or hate or anger will do several things.
 Number one, it imprisons people in their past.
-This is the price of an unforgiving heart.
-It imprisons people in their past.
+This is the price of an unforgiving heart: it imprisons people in their past.
 As long as people will not forgive, as long as people will not put the past in the past, but continue to seek an unfulfilled level of vengeance, they are shackled to their past.
 They are shackled to that past event.
 The pain of that event is fed.
-It is not only kept alive, it is fed until it becomes larger and larger.
+It is not only kept alive; it is fed until it becomes larger and larger.

-Another way to look at it is, if you don’t forgive things that have happened in the past, you continue to pick at an open sore, you keep it from healing, you enlarge it, you sentence yourself to the future feeling worse than you felt in the past when it happened.
-You choose to love hate and hate dominates.
+Another way to look at it is if you don’t forgive things that have happened in the past, you continue to pick at an open sore, you keep it from healing, you enlarge it; you sentence yourself to the future feeling worse than you felt in the past when it happened.
+You choose to love hate, and hate dominates.
 This unforgiveness then produces bitterness.
 It becomes an infection, and it is malignant; it harasses; it creates distorted memories which created a distorted view of life.
 Anger becomes out of control; emotions become unchecked.
 People entertain ideas about revenge; every conversation becomes a forum for slandering the people who have supposedly harmed you so profoundly.
 Every conversation becomes an opportunity for defamation, exaggeration, and outright lies.